carment0/LearnWeb/LearnHTML.md

 Tags refer to `<>`
 - they come in pairs: open and close Tag
 - tags can be placed inside another aka **nesting**
+- can give tags more instructions by including attributes in the opening tag

 # Head of HTML
 - containing information about your HTML file e.g. title